demelin/Learning-pyTorch/README.md

 # learning_pyTorch
 Toy exercises completed purely for fun as part of exploring and learning pyTorch.
-So far, contains solutions to exercises suggested by @rguthrie3 in his wonderful NLP tutorial.
+So far, contains some solutions to exercises suggested in the offcial PyTorch tutorials by @rguthrie3 and @spro.